This Rest Area Matters!

 Memory Project: Documenting Places through Recollection and Perception

-Restareahistory.org is initiating a project that seeks to gather and record the intangible documentation of the nation’s Interstate Highway System, and particularly Interstate rest areas; the memories of those who have traveled the roadways.
+Restareahistory.org is conducting an ongoing project that seeks to gather and record the intangible documentation of the nation’s Interstate Highway System, and particularly Interstate rest areas; the memories of those who have traveled the roadways.

 During the twentieth century the landscape of our country was transformed by successive road building that culminated in the construction of the Interstate Highway System.
 Just as our landscape has evolved so has our experience of traveling through that landscape.
 Images of road culture and travel nostalgia have become American icons and millions of Americans have grown up enduring or reveling in the infamous family road trip.